zbenmo/yapy3c/docs/part_V_OO.md

 ```

 'key' is expecting a function with one parameter; an object.
-Then *sorted* calls this function to obtain the "key" which is then used to compare with another "key" of the other objects.
+Then *sorted* calls this function to obtain the "key" which is then used to compare with the "key"s of the other objects.
-What should be do?
+What should we do?
 Give up and add the '<' operator to *MyClass*?

-Idea: we'll return an object as a "key".
-The "key" object shall keep track of the original object, and will delegate to its *cmp* when the '<' is needed.
+Idea: we'll return an object as the "key".
+The "key" object shall keep track of the original object, and shall delegate to the original object's *cmp* when the '<' is needed.

 ``` py
 class Helper: